WANGVINCENT/PigDebugger/README.md

 Configuration
 =============

-To configure, please run the script
+To configure, please run the script in the configuration folder :

     sh config.sh

 Launch
 ======
+To launch the server, run the script in the root project folder :

     node nodeserver.sh